AishwaryaKaranth/final-year-project/Project Paper/Paper_Draft.md

 Images were resized to 224x224 as the architecture was designed to accept images of the same size.Resizing also proves to be a vital step as it reduces the amount of computation otherwise involved.We used the PILLOW library of python to resize the images.
 ### Data Augmentation
-The performance of model usually improves with the amount of data available.And The main concerns of any model training is the problem of overfitting
-Technique which can be overcome by using certain regularization Techniques.one among this is Data Augmentation.It is a technique of creatig new data samples artificially from existing training data,thereby increasing the size of the training dataset.
+The performance of model usually improves with the amount of data available.And The main concerns of any model training is the problem of overfitting which can be overcome by using certain regularization Techniques.one among this is Data Augmentation.It is a technique of creatig new data samples artificially from existing training data,thereby increasing the size of the training dataset.
 This is done by applying certain transformations to the images which includes random rotations,flipping,zooms etc..We employed the technique of Rotation,where the images were rotated at random angles,thereby increasing the size of our dataset from 61578 to 246312 where each image was subjected to rotation in 4 random angles.We used PIL library of python to implement the same.Some Augmented Images are shown in the following figure.